bjornte/transparent-encryption/README.md

 # transparent-encryption
 A discussion on how to create controlled insight (screening) into encrypted communication

-This project is considered merged with Phynti.
+This project is considered merged with [Phynti][].
 Proposed new description of Phynti below.
 Old README for this repository is [here](README-old.md)

 # Phynti UX spec (wireframes & written material)